pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

     Where:

-    - `DNS-NAME` is the domain the pinniped-supervisor is published on, e.g. `pinniped-supervisor.example.com`.
+    - `DNS-NAME` is the domain in which the pinniped-supervisor is published.
+For example, `pinniped-supervisor.example.com`
-    - `CA-DATA` is the certificate authority data of the letsencrypt staging environment.
+    - `CA-DATA` is the certificate authority data for the `letsencrypt` staging environment.

 1. Deploy the resource by running: